cemfly/cemfly/README.md

 I write code, design 3D parts, and try to make hardware and software play nice together.
 Co-founder at Quantis.
 I live in the Linux terminal, use AI to code at 10x speed, and build things like custom optical HUDs just for fun.
 If there's a hardware component or a fast-paced project involved, I'm in.

-Lifting weights or playing CS when I'm not pushing commits.
+Catch me on playing CS when I'm not pushing commits.

 * 🌍  I'm based in Adana
 * ✉️  You can contact me at [mehmetcemasutay@hotmail.com](mailto:mehmetcemasutay@hotmail.com)